 - We recommend castration of male rabbits from four months of age in order to prevent fighting, urine spraying, breeding and other undesirable behaviours

-- Vaccination is recommended in all rabbits whether kept outside or inside in order to prevent Myxomatosis and Viral Haemorrhagic Disease which are both very infectious and potentially fatal conditions
+- Vaccination is recommended in all rabbits whether kept outside or inside in order to prevent Myxomatosis and Rabbit Viral Haemorrhagic Disease (RHD 1 and 2) which are very infectious and potentially fatal conditions

 - Rabbits should be vaccinated with the combined vaccine from 5 weeks of age and will need yearly booster vaccinations